How to visit the magnificent Chateau Chenonceau in France

 If you decide to drive to Chenonceau you can use Google maps to take the journey, but beware if you choose the toll roads which do get you there quicker you will be paying a minimum of €12.90 for the first toll and then another €5.90 for the second part of the journey.
 That’s just on the way there.
 You can take non-toll roads just set your maps to choose no tolls but know that it will take around an hour more.

-Best Times to Visit Château de Chenonceau
+Best Times to Visit Château Chenonceau

-Château de Chenonceau is a relatively small castle when compared to say Versailles but it still gets very crowded in the high season here in France that is July and August.
-I would recommend in a normal year visiting outside those months and avoid school holidays, weekends and in particular long weekends.
+Château de Chenonceau is a relatively small castle when compared to say Versailles but it still gets very crowded in the high season here in France which is July and August.
+I would recommend in a normal year visiting outside those months and avoiding school holidays, weekends and in particular long weekends.
 However, if those times cannot be avoided go first thing in the morning when the Chateau opens at 9 am.

 Visit during lunchtime – tour groups usually do not visit between around noon and 1 pm, but families may.